 Rabbi Milgrom has traveled throughout North America bringing Jews closer to the words of Torah and Jewish self-expression.
 She is a graduate of Hebrew Union College-Jewish Institute of Religion and has academic training in a wide range of learning.
 Rabbi Milgrom is the author of articles on Jewish spirituality, education and healing.
 She has been the keynote speaker in major American conferences ranging from young leadership, women and feminism to issues facing the aging and the elderly.
 She is also the editor of a unique Siddur (prayer book) now used in settings across the continent.
 Rabbi Milgrom brings a remarkable vitality and creativity to Jewish learning settings.

-Rabbi Milgrom is married to Dr. David Elcott and they are the parents of four children, seven granddaughters and one grandson
+Rabbi Milgrom is married to Dr. David Elcott and they are the parents of four children, and nine grandchildren.

 Rabbi Tom Weiner

-From 1984 until 1997, Rabbi Weiner served as assistant and then associate rabbi of Central Synagogue in Manhattan.
+From 1984 until 1997, Rabbi Weiner served as Assistant and then Associate Rabbi of Central Synagogue in Manhattan.
 During his tenure there he created a wide array of youth and young adult programs, many of which were modeled nationally in the Reform Movement.
 In 1993 he worked to create programming for adults in their 20s and early 30s through social interaction, study and service.
 Hundreds of young adults attended seders, programs, Israel trips and social gatherings.
 It continues today in many iterations at Reform synagogues.

-Here at Kol Ami, Rabbi Weiner teaches extensively in our religious school and adult education programs, supervises the formal and informal education programs of our high school students and oversee Kol Ami’s Bar and Bat Mitzvah program.
-Rabbi Weiner has led numerous adult and youth program trips to Israel, as well as Cuba, Jordan, Egypt, South Africa and Eastern Europe, imbuing the tours with his interests in history and archaeology.
+Here at Kol Ami , Rabbi Weiner, always encouraging original thinking, teaches extensively in our religious school, high school and adult education programs.
+Along with Cantor Rosen he oversees Kol Ami’s Bar and Bat Mitzvah program.
+Rabbi Weiner has led numerous adult and youth trips to Israel, as well as Cuba, Costa Rica, Jordan, Egypt, Turkey, South Africa and Eastern Europe, imbuing the tours with his interests in history and archaeology.

-In rabbinic partnership with Rabbi Milgrom and their collaboration with Cantor Rosen, Rabbi Weiner oversees and directs our full and rich program of activities.
-Rabbi Weiner lives in White Plains with his family.
+Through his rabbinic partnership with Rabbi Milgrom and their collaboration with Cantor Rosen, Rabbi Weiner oversees and directs our full and rich program of activities.
+Rabbi Weiner lives in White Plains with his daughter and their dog, Summer.